 Guangdong Investment Tower, Sheung Wan

-The most famous location in Infernal Affairs – the rooftop of North Point Government Offices – is inaccessible to the public, but fans can visit another pivotal spot: the unassuming lobby of the Guangdong Investment Tower in Sheung Wan.
+The most famous of the film locations in Infernal Affairs – the rooftop of North Point Government Offices – is inaccessible to the public, but fans can visit another pivotal spot: the unassuming lobby of the Guangdong Investment Tower in Sheung Wan.
 It’s the location of the thriller’s biggest shock, when a major character falls from the sky onto a taxi, as well as its powerful ending.

 Grand Millennium Plaza, Sheung Wan

 Hong Kong Island is not exactly known for being spacious.
 Perhaps that’s why the park in the centre of this two-building complex is often seen in Hong Kong films, including multiple Milkyway Image films, Firestorm and the recent Chinese New Year comedy A Lifetime Treasure.
 If you’re a regular viewer of Hong Kong films, chances are that you’ve seen Grand Millennium Plaza onscreen.

 The longest outdoor covered escalator system in the world became an instant Hong Kong landmark when it opened in 1993.
 It’s also become a landmark for film buffs, thanks to iconic scenes in Wong Kar-wai’s Chungking Express (the flat used in the second half of the film was located next to the escalator), Ann Hui’s All About Love and others.
 Christopher Nolan and his crew even shut it down temporarily for a scene between Christian Bale and Morgan Freeman in The Dark Knight.